-Mapping E Consciousness in Romans and Ephesians
+E Consciousness with Romans and Ephesians

 Below, is a cohesive framework for integrating the eight elements—eliminate, exchange, energize, empathy, encourage, esteem, endure, and eternal—using the books of Romans and Ephesians as the foundation.
 For each element,